tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 (Each of these features is described in more detail in subsequent sections -- this is just a summary and roadmap)

 A type annotation begins with `:` and goes after the variable name, but before any assignment.
 Primitive types include `number`, `string`, `boolean`.

 ```typescript
 let x: number, s: string, b: boolean = false;
 x = "hello" // type error: x can only be assigned numbers!
 ```
 *Note:* the primitive types begin with a lower-case letter and are not to be mistaken for `Number`, `String` and `Boolean` which are not types at all but Object wrappers with some handy properties and methods.
-Don't try to use these Object wrappers in your type definitions.
+Don’t try to use these Object wrappers in your type definitions.

 [Union types](#union-types) allow more than one option for the type of value that can be assigned to a variable: